XuanNguyenCU/FitnessClubDBMS/README.md

 # Fitness Club DBMS
 A GUI application for a Health and Fitness Club Management System.
 This system will serve as a platform catering to the needs of club members, trainers, and administrative staff.
+Feel free to play around with it :)

 ### Project Report
 • Conceptual Design: the ER-diagram for the Health and Fitness Club, and assumptions